Why Does My Dog Lay In The Bathroom?

 In no way are we trying to be gross here but there’s a good chance that the bathroom has plenty of interesting smells and most of them revolve around you.
 Your dog’s powerful sense of smell can motivate all kinds of behavior from licking your legs to growing at seemingly nothing and of course spending time in the bathroom.

-There are some obvious contributions to the smell of a bathroom but if you keep your dirty laundry in the bathroom then there will be plenty of interesting smells for dogs to appreciate.
+There are some obvious contributions to the smell of a bathroom and if you keep your dirty laundry in the bathroom then there will be plenty of interesting smells for dogs to appreciate.

 Reason 8: You May Be Encouraging The Behavior